swordapp/swordv3/src/BEHAVIOURS.md

 ## Replacing the FileSet of an Object with By-Reference Files

 Replace all the files in the FileSet of an Object with one or more By-Reference Files.
 All previously existing files will be removed, and new ones will replace them.
-The server may or may not keep old versions of the content availabl, at its discretion.
+The server may or may not keep old versions of the content available, at its discretion.

 {%
 requirements